 This article first appeared in the News Watch column of the Christian Research Journal, volume 25, number 2 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The advertisement for The Other Side of Heaven appeared promising.
 “From the Academy Award-winning producer of Schindler’s List and Jurassic Park,” the ad said, “comes the true story of an ordinary boy on an extraordinary adventure.”
 Rated a benign PG and promising the wholesome presence of Anne Hathaway (The Princess Diaries), The Other Side of Heaven seemed like a sensible film to promote in San Diego’s Southern California Christian Times and three other Southern California papers owned by iExalt Inc.